Lighthouses of New Zealand: Northeast South Island

 * Point Gibson (Port Robinson)

 1948.
 Active; focal plane 76 m (249 ft); white flash every 10 s.
 3 m (13 ft) round metal tower painted with a white band above a red band.
-Trabas has Boucher's photo (also seen at right), Jonathan Corr has a 2021 photo, a 2022 photo is available, and Google has a satellite view.
+A 2022 photo is at right, Trabas has Boucher's 2017 photo, Jonathan Corr has a 2021 photo, and Google has a satellite view.
 Boucher's photo shows that a 6 m (20 ft) square wood daybeacon with slatted sides painted with red and white hrizontal bands has been built behind the light.
 Located atop a bluff off the end of Manuka Bay Road in Port Robinson, east of Domett.
 Site open, tower closed.
 Operator: Maritime New Zealand.
 Admiralty K4279; NGA 5212.

 Christchurch City: Lyttelton Area Lighthouses